MasheLaNube/astroREBECCA/README.md

 Just a simple module to download and proccess TESS data as easy as possible

-This was made in one afternoon lol
+This was made in one day lol

 Created by: Marcela López and Hernán Salinas

 ##  INSTALLATION AND REQUIREMENTS  ##

-Just download it to your computer or clone it!
+Just download it to your computer or clone it in the same folder you are working!

+To use it just write inside your code: import tesslc as lc

 Packages needed:
 	numpy		1.22.4